coder/coder/coderd/rbac/USAGE.md

 want **owners** to CRUD all members' frobulators.
 This is how most resources work, and the RBAC system is setup for this by default.

-However, let's say we want **auditors** to have read-only access to all members' frobulators; we need to add it to `coderd/rbac/roles.go`:
+However, let's say we want **organization auditors** to have read-only access to all organization's frobulators; we need to add it to `coderd/rbac/roles.go`:

 ```go